SylvainGuilley/Exact_Template_Attacks_With_Spectral_Computation/README.md

 # Context

-The called template attacks (TA) is one of the optimal Side-Channel Analysis (SCA).
-In literature, several optimisations of its implementation are introduced using the so called coalescence, thanks to the Law of Large Numbers (LLN), then using a spectral computation.
+The so-called template attacks (TA) is one of the optimal Side-Channel Analysis (SCA).
+In the scientific literature, several optimisations of its implementation are introduced using the so called coalescence, thanks to the Law of Large Numbers (LLN), then using a spectral computation.
 Their inconvenient, is that the LLN is just an asymptotic approximation.
 So it not leads to an exact Template Attack, especially for a small number of traces.

 In this paper, we introduce a way of calculating the TA exactly and with the same computational complexity (using the spectral approach), without using the LLN, regardless of the number of messages.